Spiked (magazine): Editors and contributors

+Origin

-OriginSpiked emerged from Living Marxism, the magazine of the Revolutionary Communist Party (RCP).
+Spiked emerged from Living Marxism, the magazine of the Revolutionary Communist Party (RCP).
 Living Marxism was founded in 1988 and rebranded as LM in 1999.Spiked was founded in 2000 after the bankruptcy of its predecessor after losing a libel case brought against it by the broadcasting corporation ITN.
 The case centered around ITN coverage of Fikret Alić and other Bosnian Muslims standing behind a barbed-wire fence at the Trnopolje camp during the Bosnian war.
 LM claimed to oppose Western intervention on traditional anti-imperialist grounds, and published an article titled "The Picture that Fooled the World" which claimed that ITN's coverage was deceptive, the barbed-wire did not enclose the camp and the Muslims were in fact "refugees, many of whom went there seeking safety and could leave again if they wished."
 During the court case, evidence given by the camp doctor led LM to abandon its defence.
 ITN was awarded damages and costs, estimated to be around £1 million.

 The RCP itself formally dissolved in 1996, but maintained its existence as a loose network, first around LM and then Spiked.
 The group of writers associated with LM who went on to form the core editorial group at Spiked, are often referred to as the "LM network" or "Spiked network".